Where/When: National Space Society (NSS) yearly conference (ISDC- International Space Development Conference) at US locations- this year

 Debate topics examples: This year you may find Resolutions on:

-· the development of space policy across all sectors (economic,
+· the development of space policy across all sectors (economic, social, health, environment)

 · implications of space policy and development on the governance of Earth

-The Actual Debate Resolutions will be revealed to the debaters up one their selection.
+The Actual Debate Resolutions will be revealed to the debaters upon their selection.